When you die with superannuation two questions arise:

 Q: What if the Tax Dependent dies before the trust vests?
 Dealing with trust capital.

 The capital of the trust is unlikely to last 80 years.
 There is no requirement to invest capital in appreciating assets.
 For example, you may purchase depreciating assets like boats and cars.
 But whatever is left after 80 years vests in the Tax Dependent.
 Usually, the Tax Dependent would have died from old age.
 Therefore, the capital goes according to the Tax Dependent’s Will or next of kin.

 Q: How do I prove ‘financial dependency’?

 There is no hard rule as to what is required to satisfy ‘financial dependency’.
 It is a question of fact to be decided in each case.
 For example, if the person you are supporting is poor, then not much financial support is needed.
-If the person is rich then you need to give them a lot more money to prove that they are financially dependant on you.
-Another factor is that financial support is the necessity in life.
+If the person is rich then you need to give them a lot more money to prove that they are financially dependent on you.
+Another factor is that financial support is a necessity in life.

 These tests appear to imply that only the necessities of life are relevant.
 For example, in Private Binding Ruling 64085 the dead granddad paid for social outings, medication, pocket money, chocolate, music, CDs and costs for football for a grandchild.
 It was not enough to establish financial dependency.
 (Many would argue that football and chocolate are necessities of life!)